gchiesa/ansible-role-swarm/README.md

 gchiesa.swarm
 =============

-Install and setup a swarm cluster on Oracle Linux 7 and CentOS 7
+Install and setup a swarm cluster on Enterprise Linux

 Role Variables
 --------------